nileshs23/Techy-Town/README.md

 Use this to get insights of signup and login functionality.

-SignUp Controller :-

-Login Controller :-

-ID Controller :-
+Admin Controller -> register admin -> Login -> perform CRUD operations -> get insights -> Log Out From the System

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Modules
-This Application Consist 7 Modules
+This Application Consist 6 Modules

+- Login and Signup For Admin/User Module.
-- Vaccine Registration Module
+- Category Registration Module
-- Booking Appointment Module.
+- Product  Registration Module.
-- Vaccination Center Module.
+- Cart Module.
-- Vaccine Module.
+- Orders Module.
-- Vaccine Inventory Module.
+- Payment Module.

+## Login & Signup Modules

+- To perform any Operattion below this User / Admin needs to be loggedin.
-- Search Module.
+- Payment History.

-## Vaccine Retistration Module
+## Category Registration Module
+This modules CRUD operation belongs to ADMIN only !

-- This Module Will Take User Mobile Number For Registration.
+- This Module Will Take Add Category To Database
-- User Can Add The Member In the Member List.
+- Only Admin Can Add The Categories.
-- User Can See the Status Of Each Member.
+- User Can See the category.

-## Booking AppointMent Module
+##  Product  Registration Module
-- In this module User can Serach Member and see the availability of Vaccination Center.
+- In this module User can Serach Products based upon ID/Name/Category.
-- User can select center, book slots.
+- User can select cart and Add Products To it.
-- User can book appointment for particular data.

-## Vaccination Center Module
-This Module Is for Admin.

-- Admin can add Center for Vaccination along with its address,city,pincode.
+## Cart Module.

+- User Can See Cart Details like total Amount / Qty / Products ,etc.
-- This Module is Capable Of Providing Center Details as per State, City Or Pincode.
+- This Module is Capable checkout all items.

-## Vaccine Module
+## Orders Module

-For Covid-19 new Vaccine are coming in the Market.
-- All Vaccines Enteries Should Be Added And Managed By Admin.
+- This is Of Providing Orders and Payment Gateway

-## Vaccine Inventory Module
+## Payment Module

-- This Module is Primarly Responsible for Enteries of Vaccines Centerwise On a given Date.
+- This Module is Primarly Responsible for Enteries of Payment Details.

-## Search Module

-- Module Should Be Capable Of Seraching IdCards Of Users.
-- Vaccine Registration.
-- Member History.
-- Vaccination Center.

 <!-- ROADMAP -->
 ## Roadmap